- Daily & Weekly newsletters

 To address some of these concerns, The Bulletin talks to clinical psychologists Lisa Classen and Marie-Thérèse Kastl at the Community Help Service (CHS) in Brussels, a mental health centre, educational testing service and 24-hour crisis helpline.
 The non-profit operates in English and also offers therapy in other languages.

-How has CHS adapted to the period of confinement?
+How has CHS adapted to this period?

 Lisa Classen: We are all working online; we do Zoom, Skype, Whatsapp.
 We have gone through a shift where we were feeling really daunted last Monday, and although face-to-face consultations are much nicer, working this way has a different intensity and a nice quality.
 Our volunteers are super motivated and go into the building one by one from 10.00 to 13.00.
 The helpline is still running and volunteers at the mental health centre are taking telephone calls.